joshnuss/md-glob/README.md

 # md-glob

-Easily work with collections of markdown files.
-Suitable for blog and docs sites.
+A tool for working with directories of markdown files.
+Suitable for a blog or docs sites.

 ## Benefits